Headless: Separating Frontend and Backend

 Unic is currently implementing a variety of commerce solutions based on headless architecture.
 With SAP Commerce Cloud, Sitecore Commerce (XC), Magento Commerce and Drupal Commerce, we have various products with a broad range of features available to meet the needs of your project and make it a success.
 We’d be more than happy to support you with an interdisciplinary team of experts in the fields of business and architecture consulting, UX architecture and design, software development, quality assurance and operations.

 Is the new and flexible headless approach the right way for you?
-We will show you what a Headless has to offer, and will help you find the suitable solution.
+We will show you what a Headless has to offer.

 With Headless CMS, once created content can be published on different channels.
 Olaf Kaiser-Otto, Application Architect at Unic, reveals how this works and for whom it is worthwhile.